 I think of myself as an artist and craftsman working in a number of mediums, but I have a 40 year obsession with the recreation of flintlock longrifles and accouterments.
 My particular interest, being a Virginian, is in longrifles from Virginia and East Tennessee along with their associated shot pouches, and powder horns.

 While I have referred to myself as a gunmaker; I have interests in all sorts of arts and crafts including leather and horn work, fraktur (18th and 19th century German American calligraphy & folk art), period cabinet making and joinery, wood turning, sewing, and photography.
-While I intend to keep building flintlock sporting arms for myself, for many reasons, I have decided to stop taking orders for guns for others.
-I will concentrate on the recreation of historically correct shot pouches, powder horns and fraktur as a business.
-Going forward my primary role will be as a harness maker and horner doing all sorts of period leather and horn objects as well as fraktur documents and fraktur decorated objects.
+I intend to keep building flintlock sporting arms for myself, but I decided to stop taking orders for guns for others.
+I am concentrating on the recreation of historically correct shot pouches, powder horns and fraktur as a business.
+Going forward my primary role will be as a maker of period leather and horn objects as well as fraktur documents and fraktur decorated objects.